 A Little More on The GE-McKinsey Nine-box Matrix

-A major problem in the business world is finding a lasting solution to scarcity of resources, which always affects the business functionality and productivity.
-Most businesses are left with just few options lying around, as to where to channel their finances to.
-Down to the smallest unit of the business suffers from these decisions made by the company as to where/what, how much to invest on a product.
+A major problem in the business world is finding a lasting solution to the scarcity of resources, which always affects the business functionality and productivity.
+Most businesses are left with just a few options lying around, as to where to channel their finances.
+Down to the smallest unit of the business suffers from these decisions made by the company as to where/what, how much to invest in a product.

 Multi-national companies most times have more than 50 products and services in their portfolios, leaving the business and marketing unit a big task on which products should they market the most to their numerous customers.
-These also leaves the company a though choice on which product and services to invest more on.
-The launching of GE-McKinsey Nine-box matrix has been nothing but a relieve to all business and companies.
-These tools help in analyzing the problems of any type of business or company and provides suggestions on which area to invest more and areas their investment needs to but called off.
+These also leave the company a tough choice of which product and services to invest more in.
+The launching of GE-McKinsey Nine-box matrix has been nothing but a relief to all businesses and companies.
+These tools help in analyzing the problems of any type of business or company and provide suggestions on which area to invest more and areas their investment needs to but called off.

-The general electric distribution company was hit by a major problem in 1970, as to what products and services should they cut off, to enable them get generate enough profits on all their investments.
-During these periods most companies investments decision making is influenced by the projectile of cash flow, the growth of the market and customer base.
-These led to GE consulting McKinsey to design a tool to provide a solution for business on investments decision making.
+The general electric distribution company was hit by a major problem in 1970, as to what products and services should they cut off, to enable them to generate enough profits on all their investments.
+During these periods most companies’ investment decision making is influenced by the projectile of cash flow, the growth of the market and customer base.
+These led to GE consulting McKinsey to design a tool to provide a solution for business on investment decision making.
 These led to the designing of the Nine-box framework.

 What determines Industry Attractiveness?